-If you want to prevent employees from casting IT shadows at your organization, focus on enablement, transparency, and partnership.
+Shadow IT is the unapproved usage or development of information technology systems, devices and services.
+This can cause security issues such as backdoors into your business, create infighting between employees, or have legal ramifications.
+If you want to prevent employees from casting IT shadows at your organization, focus on 3 strong values: enablement, transparency, and partnership.

 Here is what is great about the cloud: employees have immediate access to a broad range of productivity software and essentially limitless resources delivered through multiply redundant virtual machines, without having to clear everything with IT.
-Here is what is not so great: employee have immediate access without having to clear everything with IT.
+Here is what is not so great: employee have immediate access to these at the workplace without having to clear everything with IT.

 The recent case of Hillary Clinton operating her own private email server out of her house for official State Department correspondence has brought the concept of shadow IT into the light.
 While cloud-delivered software-as-a-service (SaaS) apps such as Dropbox seem to be (by far) the most prevalent form of shadow IT, Clinton’s system similarly existed outside the infrastructure of her institution.